daquintero/m2r2/README.md

 M2R2 converts a markdown file including reStructuredText (rst) markups to a valid rst format.

-## M2R: the original
+## M2R3: "The Empire Strikes Back"
+M2R3 is a fork of [m2r](https://crossnox.github.io/m2r2) which is a fork of [m2r](https://github.com/miyakogi/m2r).

+The reason for m2r3 is that:
+> Unfortunately I'm going to have to release our version to pypi as we need it to build our project for an urgent release (we were using poetry git= requirements before) but doesn't work on pypi release.
+Happy to take it down if we integrate the changes and deploy a newer version of m2r2.

+From `m2r2` to `m2r`:
-M2R2 is a fork of [m2r](https://github.com/miyakogi/m2r) which hasn't been updated for a long time and there's been no response from the author about a PR fixing a serious issue that broke several pipelines using `sphinx3`.
+> They hadn't been updated for a long time and there's been no response from the author about a PR fixing a serious issue that broke several pipelines using `sphinx3`.
 Every `m2r` config should work out of the box.
 I've changed some of the tooling for what I'm mostly using now.
 Below goes the original readme, changing only what's needed to work with `m2r2`.

+### Main Updates in `m2r3`:

+- IMPORTANT NOTE: it doesn't fully work, it just mostly works and I intend to keep adding any PRs that come my way.
+Not all the old functionality is there, but it's mostly there and builds.
+- Updated packaging to poetry, because it was a big pain to reproduce the original package development and this way it's easier to have a reproducible working environment.
+- Works with the latest sphinx versions and mistune v2

 ## Why another converter?